Majors, Minors, and Certificates

 Declaring Majors, Minors, and Certificates

 Students are encouraged to declare a major as soon as they have decided on it so that a major advisor can be assigned.
 Students may declare a major at any time up to, before, or during the spring semester of their second year at Rice.
 They will not be permitted to register for the fall semester of their third year without having declared a major.
 The major declaration deadline is listed in the Academic Calendar each year.
-(Transfer students should declare within their first year or before reaching junior level status.)
-Students are always free to change their major by completing the Change of Major form.
+(Transfer students should declare within their first year or before reaching junior-level status.)
+Students are always free to change their major by completing the Change of Major Form.
 However, such a change may entail one or more additional semesters at the university.
 Area majors are an exception to this rule and must be declared by the fourth semester before graduation (see Area Majors below).

 Majors with Major Concentrations

 Some majors provide students an opportunity to declare a major concentration.
 Major concentrations are formally recognized subfields of study within a major, and they are represented by a coordinated set of courses emphasizing a subfield in that program.
-For those majors with major concentrations, when the student is completing the Declaration of Major Form, they will be prompted to identify the major concentration they intend to pursue.
+For those majors with major concentrations, when the student is completing the Declaration of Major Form found in ESTHER, they will be prompted to identify the major concentration they intend to pursue.
 As an academic credential, the major concentration is listed on the student's academic transcript as an element of the university's official curriculum.

 Majors with Areas of Specialization